bobdmv/Coding-Rules/C++/C++_Coding_Rules.md

 #### 1.2.1.
 Protected and private fields

-Protected and private fields should follow the "Variables names" rule and they should have “m_” prefix.
+Protected and private fields should follow the "Variables names" rule and they should have `m_` prefix.

 ```C++
 class Foo